Jaseempk/yapfun_contracts/README.md

 # YapFun Protocol

-YapFun is a decentralized trading platform that lets you trade on the social influence of Key Opinion Leaders (KOLs) from Kaito's ecosystem.
+YapFun is a decentralized marketplace that lets you trade on the social influence of KOLs from CT.
 Think of it like trading stocks, but instead of company shares, you're trading on how influential a KOL is based on their "mindshare score" - a metric that measures their social impact and engagement.

 ## What is Mindshare Score?